aahincapie/aahincapie.website/_pages/about.md

 link: https://github.com/aahincapie/_post/202107_AndresHincapie.pdf
 ---

 I am a Forestry Engineer and Anthropologist who hold a Master's degree in analysis and modeling of environmental systems from Brazil.
 Andrés has more than five years focused on AR and REDD's technical and political issues, overall associated with the voluntary carbon market under VCS and CCBs and GS.
+{: .notice--success}

 I have a solid technical background in social and biodiversity, environmental and governance impact assessment, love work with mapping, and have experience working with Latinamerican contexts as Brazil and Colombia.
 I am fluent in English, Portuguese and, Spanish (mother tongue).
+{: .notice--success}

 ##### Contact
-  * Email: aahincap@unal.edu.co
+: Email: aahincap@unal.edu.co
-  * Phone (57) 350-7439527
+: Phone (57) 350-7439527
-  * Medellin, Colombia
+: <address> Medellin, Colombia </address>

 ## Qualifications